 GCC – C/C++/Fortran

-The free and open-source GNU Compiler Collection (GCC) supports among others Linux, Solaris, AIX, MacOSX, Windows, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, HPUX, RTEMS, for architectures such as x86_64, PowerPC, ARM, and many more.
+The free and open-source GNU Compiler Collection (GCC) supports, among others, Linux, Solaris, AIX, MacOSX, Windows, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, HPUX, RTEMS, for architectures such as x86_64, PowerPC, ARM, RISC-V, and many more.

-Code offloading to NVIDIA GPUs (nvptx) and the AMD Radeon (GCN) GPUs Fiji, Vega and Instinct (MI 100 and MI 200 series) is supported on Linux.
+Code offloading to NVIDIA GPUs (nvptx) and AMD GPUs (Graphics Core Next (GCN), Instinct CDNA, and Radeon (RDNA) is supported on Linux.

 OpenMP 4.0 is fully supported for C, C++ and Fortran since GCC 4.9; OpenMP 4.5 is fully supported for C and C++ since GCC 6 and partially for Fortran since GCC 7.
 OpenMP 5.0 is partially supported for C and C++ since GCC 9 and extended in GCC 10.
 Since GCC 11, OpenMP 4.5 is fully supported for Fortran and OpenMP 5.0 support has been extended for C, C++ and Fortran.
 GCC 12 has the initial support of OpenMP 5.1 and extends the OpenMP 5.0 coverage.
-GCC 13 implements several of the OpenMP 5.2 features and extends the OpenMP 5.0 and 5.1 support; furthermore, AMD’s Instinct MI 200 series is now supported.
+GCC 13 and GCC 14 implement several of the OpenMP 5.2 features and extend the OpenMP 5.0 and 5.1 support.

 Compile with -fopenmp to enable OpenMP.